 ‘Tis the season to…go whale watching!
-From June to November we are blessed to have thousands of Humpback Whales passing through our warm waters.
-Everyone knows the magical feeling of spying one of the majestic mammals from afar so, in the spirit of sharing, we’ve found the top seven spots to see them from the shore.
+From May to November we are blessed to have thousands of Humpback Whales passing through our warm waters.
+Everyone knows the magical feeling of spying one of the majestic mammals from afar so, in the spirit of sharing, we’ve found the top six spots to see them from the shore.

 Point Danger Lookout, Coolangatta